tklab-tud/uscxml/docs/BUILDING.md

 <b>Note:</b> I could not build the language bindings with the Visual Studio
 generator as it croaks when calling SWIG, just have another build directory with the "NMake Makefiles" project generator.

+<b>Note:</b> In order to compile with `MinGW` on windows you will ave to adapt the build scripts in `contrib/cmake/Build*`.
+If you succeed, a pull request would be most appreciated.

 \section deps Build Dependencies